needle-mirror/com.unity.addressables/Documentation~/SynchronousAddressables.md

     //Basic use case of forcing a synchronous load of a GameObject var op = Addressables.LoadAssetAsync<GameObject>("myGameObjectKey");
     GameObject go = op.WaitForCompletion();

     //Do work...

     Addressables.Release(op);
 }
 ```

-## Scene limitations
+## Deadlocks caused by scene limitations

 Unity can't complete scene loading synchronously.
 Calling `WaitForCompletion` on an operation returned from [`Addressables.LoadSceneAsync`](xref:UnityEngine.AddressableAssets.Addressables.LoadSceneAsync*) doesn't completely load the scene, even if `activateOnLoad `is set to `true`.
 It waits for dependencies and assets to complete but the scene activation must be done asynchronously.

 This can be done using the `sceneHandle`, or by the [`AsyncOperation`](xref:UnityEngine.AsyncOperation) from `ActivateAsync` on the `SceneInstance`: